 - The ‘Airlift Hinge’ so you can lift the lid with one finger and have it stay in any position.

-- It has a dead tight seal, leading to fuel efficiency (cost saving) while keeping the goodness under the hood and keeping temperatures locked down.
+- It has a dead tight seal, leading to fuel efficiency (cost saving) and keeping temperatures locked down.

 - The SLo-Roller removes hot spots and seems to give a better smoky flavor to foods.